 I finally found “it” outside a dance party in British Columbia, where I witnessed a group of fire dancers playing with fire poi.
-Watching, I realized that my entire history of movement practice, plus that of several past lives, had been leading me to poi.
+Watching, I realized that my entire history of movement practices had been leading me to poi.
 I don’t know how I knew.
 I just knew.
 It was like the sky opened and a booming voice said, “Take up poi.
 You’ll understand later.”
 I was soon practicing with a pair of rolled up socks on shoelaces.
 To my delight, I discovered that poi are amazing movement exploration tools.
 They are guides.
 They are teachers.
 They are like Yoda, only smaller and on strings.

-Essentially, poi are simply weights on the ends of tethers.
-By attaching one to each hand, they become extensions of your body.
+Poi are simply weights on the ends of tethers.
+By attaching one to each hand, they become extensions of our body.
 They literally magnify our movements, helping us to observe the accuracy of direction, timing, rhythm, and force.
-Once observed, the repetitive nature of poi proves ideal for developing motor skills, and the circular nature of poi encourages developing those skills through a full range of motion on any plane.
-By manipulating the planes on which the poi spin, and by exploring the positioning of our hands and body, particularly into areas where we usually don’t have a lot of skill (like behind our backs), we are able to explore and develop a very thorough range of skill.
+Once observed, the repetitive nature of poi proves ideal for developing motor skills, and the circular nature of poi encourages developing those skills through a full range of motion, on all planes.
+By exploring the positioning of our hands and body, particularly into areas where we usually don’t have a lot of skill (like behind our backs), we are able to develop a very thorough range of skill.

-Tai-Chi technique takes the benefits of poi even further.
 In Tai-Chi, all movement comes from the Dan-Tien (your movement-center: two inches below the belly button).
 The Dan-Tien is the fulcrum point of your body; a force forward from the right hand is executed with an equal force from the left leg.
 All Tai-Chi movements follow this principle.
 In many poi exercises, for proper timing, one hand must move in perfect symmetry or opposing symmetry with the other.
 We can apply Tai-Chi technique by relaxing the arms and initiating the movement from the Dan-Tien.
 As we play, all of our movements become increasingly fluid, natural, and precise, resulting in greater overall balance and whole body coordination.
-In other words, you start looking really good on the dance floor.

-For me, the whole process is like carving a rough piece of wood into a sphere.
+The process can be like carving a rough block of wood into a sphere.
 Bumps and corners make movement awkward and limited.
 As the block becomes spherical, movement becomes smooth and centered.
-The rhythmical, circular motion of poi proves ideal for sanding away bumps.
-Fire provides additional improvement by raising focus and spirit (Tai-Chi prerequisites to good practice).
-With enough practice you develop a tangible sense for movement and space that seems to exist beyond your body.
-You begin to literally feel the space within your movement sphere.
+The rhythmical, circular motion of poi proves ideal for sanding away “bumps.”
+With enough practice, you can develop a felt sense for movement and space that seems to exist beyond your body.
 Getting even more metaphysical, the motion of poi is like that of a solar system or atom.
 The more spherical you become, the more you tune into patterns that lie at the center of all matter and energy.
-This is where things get Jedi-ish.

-At any level, the results of practicing poi extend well beyond spinning them.
-I’m enjoying improvement of physical ability across the board, as well as a revived sense of play, and an increase in discipline and self-esteem.
+Through poi I have enjoyed improvements of physical ability, as well as a revived sense of play, and an increase in discipline and self-esteem.
 Poi have opened new dimensions for me.
-I highly recommend exploring them.
+I highly recommend giving it a try.